 - If it’s not too holey, fold it in half, sew it up and make a doll’s cushion or sachet to keep drawers and cupboards smelling fresh.

-- Turn them into baskets to hold small items with this tutorial.
+- Turn them into baskets to hold small items.

 - Make it into a scrappy blanket or lapghan!